jamshid6573/SoundCloud-Downloader/README.md

 (After a few seconds, sends the file a-moment-apart.mp3).

 Dependencies
-python-telegram-bot — for interacting with the Telegram API. soundcloud-lib or requests — for SoundCloud integration. python-dotenv — for managing environment variables.
+AIOGRAM 3 — for interacting with the Telegram API. python-dotenv — for managing environment variables.
 Full list of dependencies is available in requirements.txt.